wp-plugins/soundy-background-music/readme.txt

 * Default Play/Pause button images can be overriden by the site administrator.
 He can upload these images or just specify their URLs.
 * Full Control for the site administrator over Play/Pause button positioning.
 * Play/Pause Button Preview in the context of any page or post.
+* Play/Pause Button size and positioning can be made responsive in the Play/Pause Responsiveness tab of the plugin settings page.
 * Audio Volume Control for site administrator as well as page/post authors.
 * Auto Play Option.
 * Audio Loop Option.